Jillium/ecommerce-backend/README.md

   Javascript,Node

   ### Installation Instructions
   Clone the repository.
 Also install MySQL2, Sequelize, express, and dotenv.
-Use the command npm i mysql2 sequelize express dotenv
+Use the command npm i mysql2 sequelize express dotenv.
+Make sure your mysql server is running, and use the command npm run seed to seed your database.
+Then you can start your server with the command npm run start, and test your routes in insomnia or whichever application you prefer.

   ### What will the app be used for?
   This application will be used as a backend to an ecommerce site.